1 NOV 2025 - 30 APR 2026

 Skyline Cinema

-Once you're in the region, you'll find it well serviced by the local villages of Waimarino (formerly National Park Village) & Whakapapa Village.
+Once you're in the region, you'll find it well serviced by the local villages of Waimarino (formerly National Park Village) and Whakapapa Village.
 From Whakapapa Village you're only a short 6km drive up a fully sealed road to Whakapapa.

 The closest airport to Whakapapa is Taupō's domestic airport, with a 1 hour 20 min drive.